mail organizer tutorial

 Make the mail slots:

-Use the pattern provided and cut out two pieces of exterior and two pieces of lining.
-Put the pattern piece on the fold as indicated in the pattern.
+For both mail slots: Use your pattern piece and cut out two pieces of exterior and two pieces of lining, putting the pattern piece on the fold as indicated on the template.
+Cut out the double-sided fusible interfacing into three pieces for each mail slot.
+Use the dotted lines on the template as a guide.

-Sew the exterior and lining piece RIGHT sides together using a 1/2" seam allowance.
+Sew the exterior and lining piece RIGHT sides together using a 1/2″ seam allowance at the top of what will be the mail slot.

 Repeat for other mail slot pieces.
-Press both so WRONG sides are together.
+Flip and press both so WRONG sides are together.

-Sandwich the interfacing in between the two layers and fuse into place according to manufacturer's instructions.
+Sandwich the interfacing in between the two layers (exterior and lining pieces) and fuse into place according to manufacturer’s instructions.
 Repeat for other mail slot.

 Align the twill tape about an inch below the top of each mail slot.
 Sew into place using a straight stitch on either side of the tape.